jezs00/pycasso/README.md

 You can run `nano .config` in the pycasso install folder to configure the way pycasso runs.
 There are a lot of options to configure your experience, and it is highly recommended to play around with these options to find the settings that work best for your setup.
 If at any time you wish to roll back to the default configuration you can find it is `/examples/.config-example`, or you can delete .config and running pycasso will restore the defaults automatically.
 If you are running pycasso frequently to see what changes your updates make, it is recommended to either use the test mode by setting all providers to 0, or using external/generated modes so that you are not being charged by your provider for each time you run the program.
 Below you will find a full explanation of all configuration sections and items.

 ### File
-Settings related to file operations within pycasso.
+Settings related to file operations within pycasso

 * `save_image`: A boolean flag that instructs pycasso whether to save images retrieved from providers or not.
 If 'True', pycasso will always save images retrieved in a defined location.
 If 'False' pycasso will only display the image on the EPD, once the EPD is updated again this image will be lost. `(Boolean)`
 * `external_image_location`: A file path relative to the pycasso working directory to load external images from, when using **external** mode. `(String)`